bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-25">25.
 Count Occurrences of a Character in a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Count the occurrences of a specific character in a given string.
+<p>Count the occurrences of a specific character in a given string.</p>
 <pre>
 const countOccurrences = (str, char) => str.split(char).length - 1;
 countOccurrences("banana", "a");